North Carolina vineyards blossom throughout the Yadkin Valley providing the perfect climate for the more than 45 wineries to sip and savor

 Haze Gray Vineyards, on a former corn and tobacco farm near Dobson, pays tribute to America’s military.
-The tasting room, which opened in December 2019, is painted haze gray, the color of U.S. Navy ships, and the mountains visible from the property have a grayish haze.
+The tasting room, which opened in December 2019, is painted haze gray, the color of U.S. Navy ships.
+Additionally, the mountains visible from the property have a grayish haze.
 (The phrase “haze gray and underway” is a reference to Navy surface ships that are actively deployed.)

 Haze Gray owners Deane and Becky Muhlenberg planted the vineyard in 2015 and opened the winery three years later.
 There’s also a cabin to rent.

 What’s the military connection all about?
 Deane spent 30 years as a flight officer in the Navy, and his family’s record of military service dates back to the American Revolution.
 Becky grew up in an Army family, and their son currently serves in the U.S. Air Force.
 Deane’s flight helmet, from his days as a Navy pilot, is mounted above the tasting bar.